The Coldest Inhabited Place On The Planet – O Y M Y A K O N

 The horse breeder.

 Fishing in temperature minus 46°C

-Oymyakon in Russia, is the coldest village on earth. known as the “Pole of Cold”.
-The Winter temperature will drop between -48°C to -55°C, and all rivers will be frozen.
+Oymyakon, Russia, is the world’s coldest village. also known as the “Pole of Cold” Winter temperatures will range from -48°C to -55°C, and all rivers will be frozen.

-The fox getting frozen in the trap.
+The fox becomes stuck in the trap.

-He is Igor, very nice fisherman from Oymyakon.
+Igor, a friendly fisherman from Oymyakon.